How Contino Helped EDF to Create a Modern, Cloud-Native Engineering Team in Just 14 Weeks

 EDF is on a mission to enhance and unify its engineering function.

 The company wants to establish common standards for engineering excellence across the company and then seed these into its teams.

 Boosted by common standards, engineers will be empowered to support each other and get on with the task at hand, while hiring managers will know exactly what to look for in prospective hires.

 This will help them to consistently deliver high-quality software to customers and become a desirable destination for top engineering talent.

-EDF turned to Contino to help them establish a unifying standard for modern software engineering and cloud-native practices before setting out and trialling a repeatable process for implementing these in one of their software engineering teams.
+EDF turned to Contino to help them establish a unifying standard for modern software engineering and cloud-native practices for use on AWS before setting out and trialling a repeatable process for implementing these in one of their software engineering teams.

 Contino and EDF devised a three-part plan to set out common standards and ways of working, assess the maturity of a target team, and then remediate any gaps in their skill and knowledge:

 - Benchmarks: create benchmarks for modern engineering excellence

 - Assessment: assess EDF’s target team against these benchmarks